IVCTool/IVCT_Operation/README.md

 ## Container image descriptions

 Descriptions of container images are maintained under the Wiki of this repository, one page per container image.
-A general structure is provided in the wiki home page.
+A general structure is provided in the wiki home page: https://github.com/MSG134/IVCT_Images/wiki.

 Several image descriptions (such as CRC, LRC) are copied from the MSG-164 (MSaaS-2) repository.
 This is indicated on the subsequent wiki pages.
 Changes on these pages will not be reflected back to the original wiki pages in the MSG-164 repository and the changes will be lost in later updates.